webyrd/miniKanren/README.md

 ---

+This version is out of date with respect to the latest symbolic constraints in miniKanren.
+See 'https://github.com/webyrd/miniKanren-with-symbolic-constraints' for a more recent version.

-Will's personal version of miniKanren, since he can never find the version he wants.
+Will's *old* personal version of miniKanren, since he can never find the version he wants.
 Includes disequality constraints and Aziz's trie-based susbtitutions.
-[Or at least, will use the trie code once Will integrates the files!]
+[Or at least, will use the trie code once Will integrates the files! (which never happened...)]